GssGuru/Login-Beginner/README.md

 [`Aplication code`](https://github.com/GssGuru/Login-Beginner/tree/master/app/src/main/java/guru/gss/loginbeginner) - is the code with the mechanics of the application.
 Carefully read the code comments.

-Since this project is for beginners, we will write everything in activit, which we divide into several sections.
+Since this project is for beginners, we will write everything in activity.
+Without using any architectural solutions.
-- Find and initialize screen elements
+- Find and initialize elements in activity
 - Validation of data for correctness (email and password) to prevent a request with bad data
+- The method that will send a request to the server and wait for a response from the server
 - Show request status (Animation on input change and progress)
-- The method that will send a request to the server and wait for a response from the server

 ## Resources code
 [`Res folder.`](https://github.com/GssGuru/Login-Beginner/tree/master/app/src/main/res) Change only Application Name